Famous blue logos: Companies with blue logos

 Oral-B’s decision to use blue in its branding is linked to its recognized associations with health, hygiene, and cleanliness – the most important values in oral care.
 This color plays several roles in shaping a company’s image, aiming to evoke a sense of trust and professionalism in consumers.

 Oral-B’s use of blue is a strategic move to evoke a specific consumer response.
-It represents professionalism, cleanliness, and reliability – all essential attributes for an oral care brand.
+Blue represents professionalism, cleanliness, and reliability—essential for an oral care brand.

 Oreo